unhcr-americas/ageingonthemove/README.md

  * Have a 2 or 3 main __top level chapters__ max - avoid presenting content in too many chapter to minimize the cognitive cost for reader to absorb the content.

- * Avoid putting [too many numbers](https://www.unhcr.org/innovation/wp-content/uploads/2018/02/InnovationYearInReview2017_web.pdf#page=21) to avoid psychic numbing
+ * Minimize __overwhelming effects__ by avoiding putting [too many numbers](https://www.unhcr.org/innovation/wp-content/uploads/2018/02/InnovationYearInReview2017_web.pdf#page=21) to avoid [psychic numbing](https://www.arithmeticofcompassion.org/psychic-numbing)

- * Do implement [story telling techniques](https://www.unhcr.org/innovation/wp-content/uploads/2019/04/Innovation18-19-WebApril2019.pdf#pag=23) - A good data story is a way to communicate valuable insights and assign meaning and context to data that otherwise lives as numbers in an Excel spreadsheet.
+ * Do implement [story telling techniques](https://www.unhcr.org/innovation/wp-content/uploads/2019/04/Innovation18-19-WebApril2019.pdf#pag=23) - A good __data story__ is a way to communicate valuable insights and assign meaning and context to data that otherwise lives as numbers in an Excel spreadsheet.
 The narrative shall have a hook, momentum, or a captivating purpose.
 Finding such narrative structure is therefore a prerequisite.
 Such stories can be categorized according to the four main narrative frames below, each of them being linked to programs design or implementation.
 The presented data shall reflect the operation context to reinforce what readers knows or to reveal what they don’t:
     1.	shed light on a previously unexplored topic (it teaches people something new or they have not heard before),
     2.	introduce an interesting angle (gives them a new perspective)
     3.	provide useful suggestions to solve a problem (inspires to act)